tal-diamant/pixi.js-learning-doc/readme.md

 		 // the code in here will run only once our bundle has loaded.

 		 console.log(loaded_resources) // { player: Texture, enemy: Texture }
-		 //The loader function made Texture objects out of our .png files.
+		 //The loadBundle function made Texture objects out of our .png files.

 		 //we can now safely add our sprites to the stage knowing they won't
 		 // cause any problems